richchapler/AzureSolutionsDocumentation/docs/wip/Data_Monitoring_BlobStorageOperations.md

 * include canned alerts, reports, or analysis
 * specifically identify the user making the change; closest is CallerIpAddress, AuthenticationHash, and UserAgentHeader

+Other solutions:
+* Defender for Cloud does not enable the sort of file activity monitoring described by the use case
+* Purview TBD

 ```
 StorageBlobLogs
 | order by TimeGenerated